sstelfox/stelfox.net/content/notes/auditd.md

 efficient (push vs poll).

 If you use another dispatcher other than the one that comes with auditd, be aware that it will be started up with root privileges.
-I had to delete the existing plugin configs on my system as they were subtlely broken and sending errors.
-This also led me to learn that any failures in the dispatcher will have it exit, auditd will continue to run and the only way to know it failed is by checking the logs or the running processes.

-Unfortunately it seems like the dispatcher that comes with auditd is broken.
-With all plugins disabled to eliminate any potential issues, I was still receiving the following message in syslog:
+Unfortunately it seems like the dispatcher that comes with auditd 2.6.4 is broken.
+With all plugins disabled (to eliminate them as a source of an issue), I was still receiving the following message in syslog:

 ```
 Dispatcher protocol mismatch, exiting